Disjointness of M\"{o}bius from asymptotically periodic functions: Introduction

 Before introducing more results, we first recall the definition of rigid dynamical system.
 Let $(X,\mathcal{B},\nu,T)$ be a measure-preserving dynamical system, i.e., $X$ is a compact metric space, $T$ a continuous map on $X$, $\mathcal{B}$ the Borel $\sigma$-algebra of subsets of $X$ and $\nu$ a $T$-invariant Borel probability measure.
 Such a dynamical system is called \emph{rigid} if there is a sequence $\{n_{j}\}_{j=1}^{\infty}$ of positive integers such that for any $f\in L^2(X,\nu)$,

-Rigid dynamical systems contains dynamical systems with discrete spectrum and a large class of Anzai skew products \cite{Anzai2}.
+Rigid dynamical systems contain dynamical systems with discrete spectrum and a large class of skew products on the torus over a rotation of the circle \cite{Anzai2}.
 In the following for simplicity, we use $(X,\nu,T)$ to denote a measure-preserving dynamical system.

 From the viewpoint of dynamical systems, asymptotically periodic functions correspond to rigid measure-preserving dynamical systems (see Theorem \ref{A is rigid}).
-The major tool we use to built this connection between arithmetics and dynamics is anqie (of natural numbers), which was introduced by Ge in \cite{LG}.
+The major tool we use to build this connection between arithmetics and dynamics is anqie (of natural numbers), which was introduced by Ge in \cite{LG}.
 We refer readers to Section \ref{section:anqies} for knowledge on anqie.

-Recently, in \cite{Kan}, Kanigowski, Lema{\'{n}}czyk and Radziwi{\l}{\l} considered the following problem about the M\"{o}bius disjointness for sequences realized in rigid dynamical systems. \begin{problem} {\rm Let $X$ be a compact metric space and $T$ a continuous map on $X$.
-Suppose that $x\in X$ satisfies the following condition: for any $\nu$ in the weak* closure of $\{\frac{1}{N}\sum_{n=0}^{N-1}\delta_{T^{n}x}: N=0,1,2,\ldots\}$ in the space of Borel probability measures on $X$, there is a dense set $\mathcal{F}\subseteq C(X)$, such that for each $g\in\mathcal{F}$ we can find a sequence $\{n_{j}\}_{j=1}^{\infty}$ (may depend on $\nu$) of positive integers satisfying
+Based on this connection, corresponding to Problem \ref{disjointness of mobius function with all asymptotically periodic functions}, it is natural to consider the following problem. \begin{problem}[Sarnak's conjecture for rigid dynamical systems] {\rm Let $X$ be a compact metric space and $T$ a continuous map on $X$.
+Suppose that $x_{0}\in X$ satisfies the following condition: for any $\nu$ in the weak* closure of $\{\frac{1}{N}\sum_{n=0}^{N-1}\delta_{T^{n}x_{0}}: N=1,2,\ldots\}$ in the space of Borel probability measures on $X$, there is a dense set $\mathcal{F}\subseteq C(X)$, such that for each $g(x)\in\mathcal{F}$ we can find a sequence $\{n_{j}\}_{j=1}^{\infty}$ (may depend on $\nu$, $g$) of positive integers satisfying